-It can take up to 11 weeks to process your application.
-Please make sure your form is properly completed and you've sent us all the documents we need (see "What to send").
+We aim to process your application within 10 weeks.
+Please make sure your form is properly completed and you've sent us all the documents we need.

 Blue Badges cost £10 whether it's your first one or you're renewing or replacing it.

 Please be aware of Blue Badge scams where you may be charged more than £10 for an application.
 These websites are not associated with the Blue Badge service and the application form supplied by these websites is not accepted by local authorities.
 For more details please see our trading standards alert.

 If you apply online and include an email address, we will email you to request payment once your badge has been approved.
 If you don't provide an email address, we will send you a letter instead which will delay your badge being issued.